 But the sisters carried on and brought the practice to a certain village in Samoa.
 They taught everything they knew to the ancestors of one family, and then for some reason (a complication of some sort) they also took the skill to another village and another family.

-‘Tufuga‘ is our word for a person who is specially skilled in a particular trade.
+‘Tufuga‘ is our word for a person who is especially skilled in a particular trade.
 The most prominent tufuga of the tatau today can trace their genealogy back to one of these two original families – and I’m not going to tell you who they are or which village they’re from because I can’t remember, sorry.
 I’m sure this information is in one of Tanuvasa’s books, though.
-You should look it up .
+You should look it up :).

 The Samoan Tattoo for Men